-- Completed non-degree-seeking application and affirmation of the Statement of Faith.. - Faith Essay - \$50 application fee. - Official transcripts from all schools attended.
+- Completed non-degree-seeking application and affirmation of the Statement of Faith. - Faith Essay. - \$50 application fee. - Official transcripts from all schools attended.
 Transcripts should include the following: subjects studied, time frame in which the work was completed, grade assigned for each course, and a signature in ink from the school administrator or homeschool parent. - Official SAT, ACT, or CLT test scores.
 If an applicant has not taken the SAT, ACT, or CLT scores from another nationally recognized college readiness standardized test (such as the PSAT) or its equivalent are required.
 Additionally, an academic reference may be requested.
 The reference should address the student's academic potential, writing skills, and motivation level.
-The letter may not come from a relative of the applicant least five years prior to the term for which they are applying or have completed a bachelor's degree they do not need to submit a standardized test score.
+The letter may not come from a relative of the applicant

+Please note: If an applicant graduated from high school at least five years prior to the term for which they are applying or have completed a bachelor's degree they do not need to submit a standardized test score.
 Test scores may also be waived in accordance with the policy on transfer students in this section.